Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_orchestration_dynamic.md

 :fontawesome-solid-wrench: **enable.qos**

-Enable or disable quality-of-service cross-checking during the orchestration process.
+Enable or disable Quality-of-Service cross-checking during the orchestration process.

 :fontawesome-solid-wrench: **enable.intercloud**

-Enable or disable automatic gateway tunnel creation between a consumer and a provider from a neighbor cloud during the orchestration process.
+Enable or disable automatic gatepath creation between a consumer and a provider from a neighbor cloud during the orchestration process.

 :fontawesome-solid-wrench: **orchestration.history.max.age**